SashaTolkodubova/frontend-project-44/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/SashaTolkodubova/frontend-project-44/workflows/hexlet-check/badge.svg)](https://github.com/SashaTolkodubova/frontend-project-44/actions)
 <a href="https://codeclimate.com/github/SashaTolkodubova/frontend-project-4444/maintainability"><img src="https://api.codeclimate.com/v1/badges/ad9a72da1f33b69fb866/maintainability" /></a>
+Description
+Brain-Games is a set of five console games based on popular mobile brain training apps.
+Each game asks questions that need to be answered correctly.
+After three correct answers, the game is considered to be completed.
+Wrong answers end the game and offer to play it again.
+-Calculator.
+Arithmetic expressions to be evaluated.
+-Progression.
+Search for missing numbers in a sequence of numbers.
+-Definition of an even number.
+-Finding the Greatest Common Divisor.
+-Definition of a prime number.
 <a href="https://asciinema.org/a/nnabWYBcNY9ZNByEVTBbVM83l" target="_blank"><img src="https://asciinema.org/a/nnabWYBcNY9ZNByEVTBbVM83l.svg" /></a>
 <a href="https://asciinema.org/a/5hSqMZLqsTaJot651Dy7VRKdc" target="_blank"><img src="https://asciinema.org/a/5hSqMZLqsTaJot651Dy7VRKdc.svg" /></a>
 <a href="https://asciinema.org/a/EqCg1ZYiAw1bzuj7gjlD8gewO" target="_blank"><img src="https://asciinema.org/a/EqCg1ZYiAw1bzuj7gjlD8gewO.svg" /></a>